stackDB/stackDB.github.io/_posts/2015-07-13-user-guide.md

 ## How To Search For Stacks

 One of our goals is to make the supplement stacks easily searchable.
 That's why we have implemented the *Smart Search* function.
-There are three different different types of things you can search for.
+There are three different types of things you can search for.

 1. **Supplements**
 1. **Tags** (think of them as categories)